openstack/nova/api-guide/source/general_info.rst

 Interactions with Neutron and Nova-Network
 ==========================================

-We talk about how networking can be provided be either by Nova or Neutron.
+We talk about how networking can be provided be either Nova or Neutron.

-Here we discuss about Neutron's API an how Nova users port uuids.
+Here we discuss about Neutron's API and how Nova users port UUIDs.
 We also discuss Nova automatically creating ports, proxying security groups, and proxying floating IPs.
 Also talk about the APIs we do not proxy.